 It's hard to think of an easier way to set up a rain gauge.
 Just plant the La Crosse Easy Read's four-inch plastic spike in the ground and be done with it.
 While we chose to install it in the dirt, you can hang the gauge almost as easily on two screws.
 Placing it higher would make it easier to read without removing it, but you'll have to pick it up to dump it anyway, so we didn't mind.
 The water has a magnifying effect on the measurement numbers, making it even easier for our testers to read the measurements.
 And we like that the Easy Read marks off every tenth of an inch.

-Since this gauge is easy to place in the ground, it's more likely that you'll place this gauge in a garden, near vegetation that could shield it from some of the rainfall, particularly if it's windy.
-Combine this possibility with the reality that the semi-circle opening measures just 3.1 inches by 1.3 inches, and you're not going to be getting top of the line accuracy out of this little guy.
+Since this gauge is easy to place in the ground, it's more likely that you'll place it in a garden, near vegetation that could shield it from some of the rainfall, particularly if it's windy.
+Combine this possibility with the reality that the semi-circle opening measures just 3.1 inches by 1.3 inches, and you're probably not going to be getting top-of-the-line accuracy out of this little guy.
 But it does give you a very good idea of rain totals in your specific area, with minimum fuss, and we love that you can move it around all over your property without having to remount a bracket.
 At the end of the day, the best rain gauge is one that you'll use, especially when it comes at an accessible price.